Cincinnati vs. Tulane NCAA Football Odds, Plays and Insights | October 30, 2021

 Tulane Stats and Trends

+- Thus far this year Tulane has two wins against the spread.

-- The Green Wave covered the spread in their only game when underdogs by 24 points or more.
+- The Green Wave have been underdogs by 24.5 points or more once this season and covered the spread.

-- Tulane's games this year have gone over the point total in 85.7% of its opportunities (six times in seven games with a set point total).
+- Tulane's games this year have gone over the total in six out of seven opportunities (85.7%).

-- When Tulane puts up more than 14.6 points, it is 2-5 against the spread and 1-6 overall.
+- When Tulane scores more than 14.6 points, it is 2-5 against the spread and 1-6 overall.

-- In games that Tulane piles up over 296.4 yards, the team is 2-5 against the spread and 1-6 overall.
+- When Tulane amasses more than 296.4 yards, the team is 2-5 against the spread and 1-6 overall.

 - The Green Wave have 16 giveaways this season, while the Bearcats have 19 takeaways .